lleonart1984/Rendering-Project-using-DX12/Readme.md

 Despite DX12 proposes an unified resource handling through `ID3D12Resource` interface, in CA4G is used a typed version again.
 That means that there are several types for each kind of representation a resource may have.
 For instance, a Buffer, a Texture2D or even a Texture2DMS.

-The reason for this is because resource is hidden from developers and all the time the object managed is a `ResourceView`.
+The reason for this is to hide resource object from developers and export all the time the object managed as a `ResourceView`.
 Resource views hides internally the real resource and exposes functions for querying description of the resource, slicing (gets a range of sub-resources), among others functionalities.

 Resources can be created by a `DeviceManager` object.
 Since technique manage internally a device manager in both, startup and frame methods, a resource can be created any time.
 Every resource usage is protected via smart pointers using the `gObj<T>` wrapper.